Sudo-AA/About-Me/README.md

 ---

-👁️‍🗨️ *You shall die by my hands, peasants bugs.*
+👁️‍🗨️ *You shall die by my hands, peasant bugs.*